Open Access in Medicine and Life Sciences

 Open Access Books

-As of April 2024, the Directory of Open Access Books (DOAB) listed over 11,399 titles under the search string "Life Science" OR Medicine, and the OAPEN Library listed 332 titles under the search term medical
+As of April 2024, the Directory of Open Access Books (DOAB) listed over 11,399 titles under the search string "Life Science" OR Medicine, and the OAPEN Library listed 332 titles under the search term "medical".

-As scholarly communication in medicine and life sciences takes place for the most part via journal publications, open access books are not at the forefront of discussion in this domain.
-Larger publishers with a medical or life science focus and a portfolio of open access journals usually also offer open access book programmes whereby books can be published in open access against payment of a book processing charge (BPC).
+As scholarly communication in medicine and the life sciences takes place for the most part via journal publications, open access books are not at the forefront of discussion in this domain.
+Larger publishers with a medical or life science focus and a portfolio of open access journals usually also offer open access book programmes in which books can be published in open access against payment of a book processing charge (BPC).

 Disciplinary Repositories